corda/corda-runtime-os/testing/driver/README.md

 - `org.osgi.util.promise`

-Our system bundle also needs to contain the `net.corda.testing.driver.node` package, which is defined by the Driver's own bundle viz `net.corda.driver`.
+Our system bundle also needs to contain the `net.corda.testing.driver.node` package, which is defined by the Driver's own `net.corda.driver` bundle.

 ### Excluded Bundles
 We explicitly exclude these bundles from being installed into the OSGi framework: